alexanderrich/exploration_consumption/doc/journal/paper.md

 deviation of the t distributions from which individual-level parameters were drawn, were (truncated) normal distributions with a mean of 0 and a standard deviation of 5.

+![Model-based estimates of participants' probability of choosing a new spinner for different values of the current spinner in Experiment 1.
+Thick lines and shaded regions indicate the mean and 95\% posterior interval for the population-level parameters, while the thin lines indicate the mean posterior parameters for each of the 40 individual participants.
+Participants in the delayed-outcome condition were no more likely to explore at a given current-spinner value than those in the immediate-outcome condition.](figures/exp1results.pdf){#fig:exp1results}

 The model posterior was estimated using the Stan modeling language [@Carpenter2017].
 We ran four chains of Hamiltonian Monte Carlo sampling, with 1000 samples per chain, the first half of which were discarded as burn-in.
 We confirmed convergence using the $\hat{R}$ convergence criterion [@Gelman2014a].
 In the results below, we report 95% credible intervals (CIs) on model parameters of interest.
-An overview of the model posterior is displayed in Figure XXX.
+An overview of the model posterior is displayed in Figure @fig:exp1results.

-Participants were less likely to choose a new spinner when the current spinner has a high value, $CI=[-3.49, -2.20]$.
-However, in this experiment we found no evidence of an effect of condition, $CI=[-.48, .65]$.
+Participants were less likely to choose a new spinner when the current spinner has a high value, $CI=[-4.13, -2.52]$.
+However, in this experiment we found no evidence of an effect of condition, $CI=[-.58, .73]$.
 This means that participants were no more likely to explore a new spinner when there was a temporal delay imposed between their choices and the received outcomes.
-However, there may have been a small interaction between current spinner value and condition, such that participants in the delayed condition were less sensitive to the value of the spinner when making their choices $CI=[-.03, 1.25]$.
-This might indicate that the delayed condition was confusing to some participants, as a few individuals (as seen in Figure XXX) changed their behavior very little across current-spinner values.
+However, there may have been a small interaction between current spinner value and condition, such that participants in the delayed condition were less sensitive to the value of the spinner when making their choices $CI=[-.27, 1.42]$.
+This might indicate that the delayed condition was confusing to some participants, as a few individuals (as seen in Figure @fig:exp1results) changed their behavior very little across current-spinner values.